MidnightDreamerX17/skill20/Trappings/Modifiers.md

 If the base item type has a cost of 0, then it is considered to have a base cost of 1 gold for material and modification purposes.

+If an item has at least 1 Armor Weight, then its Armor Weight cannot be reduced below 1 by any means.

 ## Quality Modifiers

 Quality modifiers add an amount of cost that is relative to the base cost of the equipment.
 They only provide benefits if the user possesses certain skill requirements.